 Book and Film Review Guidelines

 First, Books in Brief, offers a short synopsis of books from various disciplines that have implications for the study and practice of ethics.
-This format should include a 1-2 paragraph synopsis of the book that addresses its ethical relevance, as well as the reviewer’s evaluation of the value of the book for scholars and practitioners.
+This format should include a 1-2 paragraph synopsis of the book (500 words maximum) that addresses its ethical relevance, as well as the reviewer’s evaluation of the value of the book for scholars and practitioners.

 Second, Single Book Reviews, are approximately 1,500-2,500 words in length, and should begin with one or two paragraphs summarizing the main points of the book.
 The main body of the review should be a critical analysis of the core issues in the book that relate to the study and practice of ethics.
 The review should close with implications for scholarship and practice.

-Film reviews should be about 1,500–2,000 words.
+Film reviews should be about 1,500-2,000 words.
 Film reviews should begin with one or two paragraphs summarizing the main points of the film, movie, or documentary.
-Then, the main body of the review should focus on a critical analysis of the core issues in the film that deal with ethics, and this connection should be made explicit.
+The main body of the review should focus on a critical analysis of the core issues in the film that deal with ethics, and this connection should be made explicit.
 Please also take into account that the audience includes scholars; teachers; students; and practitioners.